hours of volunteer service completed

 They've lit a fire in me and there's no telling where this is going to go from here.

 Williamson County, TN—March 20-24: Work with subsidized housing complexes to ensure residents have access to sustainable, renewable and healthy food.
 ASB participants will stay at Camp Marymount in rural Williamson County and will help United Way establish a community garden in the town of Fairview.
 As a team, you'll work with UT Extension Service and local farmers on the overall garden plans, build raised beds, till the soil and other tasks as weather allows.
 We’ll also be partnering with the local Boys & Girls Club to teach a proven curriculum “The Great Food Race.”
 The $300 fee per student covers your lodging, food and materials for the week.
 It does not include travel to and from Nashville.
 Ground transportation is provided to and from the Nashville airport and bus terminal.
-Registration is not yet open.
-Check back soon or contact firstname.lastname@example.org with questions.
-Cost: $300
+Registration now open.
+Contact firstname.lastname@example.org with questions.
+Cost: $300.
+Reserve your spot here.

 We didn't give up Spring Break.
 We took advantage of it.